JoshuaKiluu/syria-tel-churn-prediction/README.md

-# Churn Analysis and Preiction for SyriaTel
+# Churn Analysis and Prediction for SyriaTel

 ## Overview
 SyriaTel, a leading telecommunications provider, is grappling with increasing customer churn rates that threaten revenue stability and market share.
 This project develops a predictive churn model to identify customers at high risk of leaving, and provides actionable insights to help the company improve retention strategies.